As part of your club's affiliation with Swimming NSW, you are required to complete Sport Australia's online assessment tool Club Health Check.

 The simple task of ensuring the club’s contact details are listed in the phone book and local directories is also important but can often be overlooked.

 Another important consideration is for the club to meet the needs of their customers, by understanding WHAT people want to know about, and the WHEN and HOW they want to receive that information.
 This is particularly important when needing to deliver messages to members about events, competitions, facilities or club announcements.

-Visit our Promo Materials page to download your free club marketing toolkit for summer 2018-2019.
+Visit our Promo Materials page to download free club marketing toolkits provided by Swimming NSW.

 As part of the clubs risk management, communication and marketing and strategic planning the committee should understand the rate at which it is growing.
 Understanding why people join, continue, or leave the club is vital information when developing the way the club operates.
 This information also feeds back to medium and long term financial planning, facilities planning and volunteer planning as it impacts on the clubs capacity to service its members.

 Irrespective of your club's size it should operate a simple but secure database of your member’s details.

 By collecting member information the club can base decisions on demographics, participation rates and many other criteria dependant on what is being collected.
 Attaching online, automated payments and updating of member details will increase the value and integrity of this information.

 When collecting information from members either online or via methods that are more traditional like registration forms the club should ensure that it is providing enough information to the members for them to understand what the club intends to do with the data and how it is stored.